jithyan/blog/_posts/reducing-re-renders.md

 Alright so we saved some CPU cycles with `useMemo`.
 The next optimization we need to tackle is unecessary renders.
 While a lot less work is being done in each render thanks to `useMemo`, let's minimize the renders to the bare minimum.

-So `MyRandomNumberListAndCounterComponent` will re-render when:
+So `RandomNumberListAndCounter` will re-render when:

 1. The `incrementer` is executed (because it triggers a state change).
 2. When its parent component re-renders or length prop changes.

 A few observations:

-1. `FancyNumberListFormatter` should definitely re-render when the `length` prop changes, because it's going to display a different list of numbers.
+1. `NumberListFormatter` should definitely re-render when the `length` prop changes, because it's going to display a different list of numbers.
 But does it need to re-render when the `counter` is incremented?
 2. `MySpecialCounterComponent` should re-render when the counter is incremented.
 But does it need to re-render when the `length` prop changes, which updates the random number list?

 ### Using the profiler